JamesWHomer/TemporalEncoding/COLAB_GUIDE.md

 1. Check that the weights directory path is correct
 2. Verify that all required files are present with `!ls -la {weights_dir}`
-3. Try reinstalling sentencepiece with the specific version: `!pip install sentencepiece==0.1.99`

 ## Saving Your Work